What is a Marketing Plan? Do I Really Need a Plan?

 Along with staying true to your plan, budget dollars are limited and you want to put your library’s marketing money to the best use.
 Having a plan and determining the best way to spend marketing money keeps you on target with your budget as well.

-When you’re ready to write your plan, SCLS has two important resources that can assist you.
-The first is Mark Ibach and the second resource is SCLS’s professional library.
-Here are just a few items you can check out from the professional collection that are available through LINKcat.
+When you’re ready to write your plan, SCLS has many marketing titles in the professional collection.
+Here are just a few items you can check out that are available through LINKcat.